 At the same time the self governing body (being regulatory in nature) cannot advocate on behalf of the interest of it's members, but must approach the issue from the perspective of public interest.
 In doing so it must at all times be cognizant of the professional's rights.But a more important principle was violated by the proceeding of the council.
 They took this step, so destructive of all the applicant's prospects in life and of his rights and status of a professional man, without the slightest notice to him, without hearing him or giving him any opportunity of defending himself, and they did it with such secrecy that he was not aware of the fact for several years after.Even in 1879, the Court concluded that the law was very clear on the point that McConnell could not be removed from the register without notice and the opportunity of being heard.

-is to deal with the prosecution of an appropriate complaint while
+deal with the prosecution of an appropriate complaint while still

-still maintaining the duty to apply the concept of natural justice, as
+maintaining the duty to apply the concept of natural justice, as we know it

-we know it today.
-In many instances, the complaint (or problem) may
+today.
+In many instances, the complaint (or problem) may resolve itself

-resolve itself through alternative processes within a alternative dispute
+through alternative processes within a alternative dispute resolution system.

 There are, I respectively suggest, two cases which illustrate judicial concern.